systematic-magic/AgingPubMed/editorials_pdf.rst

 10.6.
 Check that there are no punctuation marks at the end of correspondence line.

 10.7.
-Check that author’s full name matches the author list (at the top of the paper) and the "Corresponding author and affiliation" (above).
+Check that author’s full name matches the author list (at the top of the paper) and the corresponding author and affiliation section (above).

 .. image:: /_static/correspondence.png